Evan Easton-Calabria

 Evan Easton-Calabria Headshot

-She is part of the Academic Alliance on Anticipatory Action (4As), seeking to advance evidence on humanitarian action for forecasted extreme weather events.
-She conducts qualitative research on humanitarian interventions in east and the Horn of Africa with partners including the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the World Food Programme (WFP).
-She also works to improve recognition of the impacts of extreme weather events on displaced populations.
+At Tufts, Easton-Calabria is PI of major projects on anticipatory action in fragile and conflict-affected contexts and early warning systems for forcibly displaced people.
+She conducts qualitative and mixed methods research on humanitarian interventions in east and the Horn of Africa with partners including the United Nations Education Cannot Wait (ECW), Office for the Coordination of Humanitarian Affairs (UN OCHA) and the World Food Programme (WFP).

 RESEARCH INTERESTS